include-what-you-use/include-what-you-use/docs/IWYUPragmas.md

 IWYU pragmas have some overlap, so it can sometimes be hard to choose one over the other.
 Here's a guide based on how I understand them at the moment:

 * Use `IWYU pragma: keep` to force IWYU to keep any `#include` directive that would be discarded under its normal policies.
+* Use `IWYU pragma: always_keep` to force IWYU to keep a header in all includers, whether they contribute any used symbols or not.
 * Use `IWYU pragma: export` to tell IWYU that one header serves as the provider for all symbols in another, included header (e.g. facade headers).
 Use `IWYU pragma: begin_exports/end_exports` for a whole group of included headers.
 * Use `IWYU pragma: no_include` to tell IWYU that the file in which the pragma is defined should never `#include` a specific header (the header may already be included via some other `#include`.)
 * Use `IWYU pragma: no_forward_declare` to tell IWYU that the file in which the pragma is defined should never forward-declare a specific symbol (a forward declaration may already be available via some other `#include`.)